techidaily/site-games-able/source/_posts/high-stakes-for-virtual-worlds-four-driving-cost-factors.md

 ## 3\.
 Many Are Portable, Needing a Robust Design, Battery, and Speakers

  Unlike a high-end PC that typically stays in your home, a VR headset is often made to be portable.
 It's easier to pack up a VR headset to take with you on vacation or to a friend's house.
 Because of this, a VR headset must be durable enough to withstand a little rough wear during transit.
-If you plan to travel by plane or don't want to risk any damage, packing it inside a case is one of the[best ways to store your VR headset safely](https://www.makeuseof.com/how-to-safely-store-and-display-vr-headsets/) .
+If you plan to travel by plane or don't want to risk any damage, packing it inside a case is one of the [best ways to store your VR headset safely](https://www.makeuseof.com/how-to-safely-store-and-display-vr-headsets/) .

 ![psvr2 video - controller held](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/psvr2-video-controller-held.jpg)